jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-2024+Objectives.md

 - **Content-dependent control**: Content-dependent access control adds additional criteria beyond identification and authentication: the actual content the subject is attempting to access; all employees of an org may have access to the HR database to view their accrued sick time and vacation time, but should an employee attempt to access the content of the CIO's HR record, access is denied
 - **Context-dependent access control**: applies additional context before granting access, with time as a commonly used context
 - **Crossover Error Rate (CER)**: identifies the accuracy of a biometric method, and is the point at which false acceptance rate (FAR or Type 2) equals the false rejection rate (FRR or Type 1) for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+  - a **lower CER indicates a more accurate biometric system**
 - **Cross-Site Request Forgery (CSRF)**: (AKA XSRF) an attack that forces authenticated users to submit a request to a Web application against which they are currently authenticated; in CSRF attack the intended target is the web app itself; the attack exploits the trust that the web app has in the user's browser, and by tricking the auth'd user into submitting a forged request, the attacker can cause the web app to perform actions as if it were initiated by the legit user
 - **FRR**: False Rejection Rate (Type 1) is the probability of incorrectly denying authentication to a legit identity and therefore denying access; expressed as a percentage
 - **FAR**: False Acceptance Rate (Type 2) is the probability of incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis; expressed as a percentage
+  - Remember: A Type 1 error is like being rejected at your own front door; Type 2 error is like letting a stranger in
 - **Ethical Wall**: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
 - **IDaaS**: cloud-based service that brokers IAM functions to target systems on customers' premise and/or in the cloud; refers to implementation/integration of identity services in a cloud-based environment; services include provisioning, administration, SSO, MFA, directory services, on-prem and in the cloud